-Additional information regarding this position can be found in Chapter 11 of the USCG IMH.
+Additional information regarding this position can be found in Chapter 11 of the USCG IMH and NPFC's Optional OSLTF Claim Form.

 This unit is staffed with procurement specialists.
 USCG Shore Infrastructure Logistics Center (SILC) can provide contracting assistance as necessary.
 SILC is responsible for issuing Delivery Orders to BOA Contractors after the FOSC issues the Authorization to Proceed (ATP).
 In addition, this staff negotiates non-BOA contract items with commercial contractors to perform activities as required by the FOSC.
 They will conduct cost and price analysis as necessary to determine reasonable cost and review and approve invoices from contractors.